The Life of a Begonia Petal

 Alethea peeked in on his parents and frowned.
 She stepped back and sat down on the bench outside the room.
 "James, why don't you sit down?
 You'll wear yourself out, pacin' like that."

 He acquiesced and sat beside her, resting his head on her shoulder.
 It was just him, Thea, and his mother at the hospital right now.
 Troy had to return to school, and his grandparents were worrying about his parents.
 His various aunts and uncles were off doing Merlin-knew-what.
-There was cause for concern for Uncle Ron, Uncle Percy, Aunt Hermione, and Grandpa Arthur, though, since they, as Aurors, were trying to track down the Death Eater who'd used the Cruciartus Curse on his father.
+There was cause for concern for Uncle Ron, Uncle Percy, Aunt Hermione, and Grandpa Arthur, though, since they, as Aurors or those assisting the Aurors, were trying to track down the Death Eater who'd used the Cruciartus Curse on his father.

 "I want him to be okay," James choked.
 He buried his head in Thea's embrace as he, out of James Sirius Potter character, cried.